DOI-USGS/neic-finitefault/docs/manual-installation.md

 ```

 ## Installing Python Dependencies
 The full list of Python dependencies can be found in the provided conda environment file [environment.yml](../install.d/environment.yml).
-These can be installed individually with your preferred package manager or directly with conda using: `conda env create -f ./install.d/environment.yml`
+These can be installed individually with your preferred package manager or directly with conda using the following commands:

+1. `conda env create -f ./install.d/environment.yml`
+2. `conda activate ff-env`
+3. `pip install -e <path to neic-finitefault directory>`

 # Get the Data Dependencies
 Download the [required data dependencies](./data-dependecies.md) and put them in the following locations within the source code.